AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/feedback.md

 - engage in discussions on the mailing list (Adoption Discuss, see above)
 - trial the projects both on the github repos and share feedback on them
 - contribute to the github repos
-- contribute to the documentations
+- contribute to the documentations (wiki and gitbook)

 ### How to contribute to OpenJDK